coingaming/bb2tcp/README.md

 # Byteball-to-TCP Proxy
 This program acts a as TCP proxy on the [Byteball network](https://byteball.org).
-For the purpose of demonstration, it serves [the current time](telnet://india.colorado.edu:13).
+By default, it serves the current time from telnet://india.colorado.edu (port 13).
 However, it can trivially be configured to serve any TCP service over the Byteball network.

 ## Features